CBD Oil for Seizures: What Does the Latest Research Say?

-So what do experts say about CBD for seizures?
+So what do experts say about the use of CBD oil for seizures?
 Read on for a full breakdown of CBD’s role in epilepsy treatments.

 CBD treats epilepsy.

-In recent years, doctors, patients, and researchers have found evidence to support decades old indications that CBD, taken in combination with anticonvulsant drugs, can reduce both the severity and frequency of epileptic seizures.
+In recent years, doctors, patients, and researchers have found evidence to support decades old indications that CBD, taken in combination with antiepileptic drugs, can reduce both the severity and frequency of epileptic seizures.